Home

 What to do if your childbirth experience is haunting you

-If you’ve already given birth—-and your experience was disappointing or traumatic—-find sympathetic people who understand your situation.
+If you’ve already given birth–and your experience was disappointing or traumatic–find sympathetic people who understand your situation.
+Talking can help.

-If you have a sympathetic listener in your life, take the opportunity to discuss your feelings with him or her.
-Don’t hesitate to find counseling if you think it would benefit you.
-In particular, seek out professional help if your symptoms are intense (e.g., feeling suicidal) or if they prevent you from functioning normally.
+So if you have a sympathetic listener in your life, take the opportunity to discuss your feelings with him or her.
+And don’t hesitate to seek out professional help if your symptoms are intense (e.g., feeling suicidal) or if they prevent you from functioning normally.

 Of course, this may be easier said than done.
 Not everyone is sensitive to the problem.
 Medical staff may be dismissive or too busy to listen.
 Experienced mothers might seem like ideal confidants.
 But some women view birth as a competitive sport, and may make sufferers of PTSD feel that their problems are signs of personal failure.

-These problems inspired a group of mothers in the United Kingdom to establish the Birth Trauma Association, a website for people who have been traumatized by childbirth.
+These problems inspired a group of mothers in the United Kingdom to establish the Birth Trauma Association, a website for people who have experienced childbirth trauma.
 The site offers diagnostic information and advice.
 It also includes the birth stories of real women who have experienced trauma.
 Some of these women are interested in being contacted by fellow sufferers.
 If you are haunted by your childbirth experience, this website may be a helpful place to begin the healing process.

 Ayers S and Pickering AD.
 2001.
 Do women get posttraumatic stress disorder as a result of childbirth?
 A prospective study of incidence.
 Birth 28(2): 111-118.